imsc-rosetta/imsc-rosetta-specification/styles.md

 ### stripe

-To box lines so that the boxing reachs the edges of the region, please specify ps_bg_boxedxxx or ps_bg_ghostboxedxxx on every `<p>` in the subtitle.
+To box lines so that the boxing reachs the edges of the region, please specify ps_bg_boxedxxx or ps_bg_ghostboxedxxx on *every* `<p>` in the subtitle.

-To change the background color of a single `<span>`, apply a different ps_bg_ style to it - but bear in mind that in TTML, for ghist box, this will double the opacity of that span.
+To change the background color of a single `<span>`, apply a different ps_bg_ style to it - but bear in mind that in TTML, for ghost box, this will double the opacity of that span.

 Do not mix ps_bg_boxedxxx and ps_bg_ghostboxedxxx in a single subtitle.